Amazon customers primarily find products through search. If your product is not indexed for important keywords, you will miss out on potential sales.

 This refers to where your product appears in the search results.
 Tracking for a keyword will help you determine where your product comes up in the keyword rankings on Amazon.

 Your goal when looking at keyword ranking is to improve your ranking for the word or phrases that are relevant to your product.

 How Do You Get Indexed on Amazon?

 The primary method of getting indexed for a keyword is by including the keyword in a data structure.
 The data structures where you want to put your keyword include:

-Although keywords are essential for advertising and ranking in search results, you want to avoid keyword stuffing.
-Amazon is customer obsessed, so you want to also be customer obsessed.
+Although keywords are essential for advertising and ranking in search results, you must avoid keyword stuffing.
+Amazon is customer-obsessed, so you should be, too.

 Attempts to bypass a customer focus will put you in a negative situation with Amazon.
-Do not keyword stuff your listings and focus on appealing to customers with relevant data.
+Do not keyword stuff your listings; focus on appealing to customers with relevant data instead.

 Advanced Tip for Indexing with Parent/Child Variations